 CONCLUSIONS

 The usefulness of SSR markers in determining the genetic diversity among 19 brinjal genotypes—a critical step for successful breeding and conservation strategies—is highlighted in the current study.
-The potential of the 21 SSR markers used for molecular diversity analysis was demonstrated by the discovery that eight of them (EM107, EM114, EM133, EM140, EM145, EMB01I13, EMB01D10, and EMK03O04) were polymorphic.
+The potential of the 21 SSR markers used for molecular diversity analysis was demonstrated by the observation that eight of them (EM107, EM114, EM133, EM140, EM145, EMB01I13, EMB01D10, and EMK03O04) were polymorphic.
 The genotypes were effectively grouped using UPGMA-based cluster analysis into two major clusters and four sub-clusters, with inbred lines making up Cluster II and wild varieties making up Cluster I. The PIC values (0.4139 for EMB01D10 and 0.3957 for EMK03O04) and the greatest genetic distance (200–300 bp) demonstrate the dependability and informativeness of these markers for genetic differentiation.
 The study determines the degree of genetic diversity, groups genotypes into clusters, and assesses the informativeness of particular genotypes by analyzing 19 genotypes—including inbred lines and wild varieties—using SSR markers.

 REFERENCES